 Pageview and Event Data Collection

-Insider also collects default pageview (PV) data and event data.
+Insider One also collects default pageview (PV) data and event data.
 PV data includes elements like language, currency, and cart amount.
 Event data describes a change (event) at a specific point in time, including average order value, total spend, last purchase date, and last purchase amount.
 Using this data, you can create segments directly from Insider One's InOne panel based on your marketing preferences, delivering more personalized experiences to your customers.

-List of Personal Data Processed by Insider
+List of Personal Data Processed by Insider One

-The following list describes the type of personal information Insider collects and how that information is collected:
+The following list describes the type of personal information Insider One collects and how that information is collected:

 Attribute | Collected via |